Estimating non-linear functionals of trawl processes: Introduction

 \section{Introduction}

 Trawl processes form a subclass of continuous-time, strictly stationary, and infinitely divisible processes.
-Specifically, a trawl process $X = (X_t)_{t \in \mathbb{R}}$ is constructed by evaluating a L\'evy basis -- also known as infinitely divisible independently scattered random measure -- $L$ over a set $A_t$, known as \textit{trawl set}, which is typically a subset of $\mathbb{R}^2$.
-A trawl process, by its design, offers highly flexible autocorrelation structure and the ability to produce a wide range of marginal distributions, all within the framework of infinitely divisible distributions.
-In fact, the distribution of $X_t$ is completely determined by $L$, while the autocorrelation function of $X$ is fully described by the so-called \textit{trawl function} $a$.
-This relationship is often expressed through the identity
+Specifically, a trawl process $X = (X_t)_{t \in \mathbb{R}}$ is constructed by evaluating a L\'evy basis -- also known as an infinitely divisible independently scattered random measure -- $L$ over a set $A_t$, known as a \textit{trawl set}, which is typically a subset of $\mathbb{R}^2$.
+The distribution of $X_t$ is completely determined by $L$, while the autocorrelation function of $X$ is fully described by the so-called \textit{trawl function} $a$.
+This relationship is expressed through the identity

+By design, a trawl process offers a highly flexible autocorrelation structure and produces a wide range of marginal distributions within the class of infinitely divisible distributions.
 These features make trawl processes suitable for modeling data with stylized facts such as non-Gaussianity, heavy tails, jumps, and persistence.
-This is reflected by their increasingly popularity for modeling complex temporal phenomena across disciplines such as finance (\cite{BNLundShepVerr14,BenLundeShepVer23,ShepYan17,Veraart19,Veraart24}) and physics (\cite{HedSch13,MarquezSch16,Sch05}).
+This is reflected in their increasing popularity for modeling complex temporal phenomena across disciplines such as finance (\cite{BNLundShepVerr14,BenLundeShepVer23,ShepYan17,Veraart19,Veraart24}) and physics (\cite{HedSch13,MarquezSch16,Sch05}).

 Regarding statistical inference for trawl processes, various parametric approaches have been explored in the literature.
 See for instance \cite{Bacro20,BNLundShepVerr14,BenLundeShepVer23,ShephardYang16}.
-In this context, the work in \cite{SauriVeraart23} represents the first to address non-parametric estimation of the trawl function and serves as the starting point for the present study.
-Specifically, the authors in that paper showed that, given $n$ equidistant observations of $X$, say $(X_{i\Delta_{n}})_{i=0}^{n}$, the trawl function $a$ can be consistently estimated by
+In this context, the work in \cite{SauriVeraart23} is the first to address non-parametric estimation of the trawl function and serves as the starting point for the present study.
+Specifically, that paper proves that, given $n$ equidistant observations of $X$, say $(X_{i\Delta_{n}})_{i=0}^{n}$, the trawl function $a$ can be consistently estimated by